kfahn22/L-System-Pattern-Generator/docs/POLAR-SHAPES/polar-shapes.md

-# Polar Shapes
+# Polar Shapes - WIP

 The shape code can be found in the shapes.js file.
 The pickShape function adds a new Shape and then a switch statement is used to select the specific shape choosen by the user.

 If you would like to learn more about rendering polar coordinates and rendering polaring shapes, I highly recommend reading Daniel Shiffman's [The Nature of Code](https://natureofcode.com/) book or watching some  of Daniel Shiffman's tutorial videos.
+You can find an app [here](https://kfahn22.github.io/shape_playground/) for experimenting with the shape parameters.

 [Polar Coordinates - The Nature of Code](https://www.youtube.com/watch?v=O5wjXoFrau4k)